The Franklin Research Lab

-The Franklin Research Lab (FRL) employs optics, engineering, and biology to produce the next generation of materials and devices for fundamental medical science and clinical translation.
-We also partner with industry leading semiconductor and health companies to develop and leverage new sensor technologies.
+The Franklin Research Lab (FRL) employs optics, engineering, and biology to produce the next generation of devices for fundamental medical science and clinical translation.
+We partner with industry leading semiconductor companies and hospitals to develop and leverage new sensor technologies.

 Advanced Wearables